foundry-vtt-community/wiki.js/development/guides/from-load-to-render.md

 The journey starts with a call to `Application#render(true)`, which "forces" the application to render; by default, `render` will only refresh an already displayed application.
 This encapsulates `_render` with some error handling.

-Inside `Application#_render`, there are several stages of processing possible application render states, followed by merging in the options until finally a call is made to `Application#getData`.
+Inside `Application#_render`, there are several stages of processing possible application render states, including printing `"Foundry VTT | Rendering ${this.constructor.name}"` and merging in the options until finally a call is made to `Application#getData`.
 The return of this is used by `Application#_renderInner` to call `renderTemplate(this.template, data)`, constructing the html that is eventually displayed.

 ### DocumentSheet#getData